pmq20/node-packer/node/doc/api/stream.md

 is to limit the buffering of data to acceptable levels such that sources and destinations of differing speeds will not overwhelm the available memory.

+The `highWaterMark` option is a threshold, not a limit: it dictates the amount of data that a stream buffers before it stops asking for more data.
+It does not enforce a strict memory limitation in general.
+Specific stream implementations may choose to enforce stricter limits but doing so is optional.

 Because [`Duplex`][] and [`Transform`][] streams are both `Readable` and `Writable`, each maintains *two* separate internal buffers used for reading and writing, allowing each side to operate independently of the other while